The Value of Forensic Accountants in Investigations

 This is especially true in relation to unstructured data.
 Linear reviews by remote or junior teams rarely deliver quick or cost-effective results.
-While 'smoking guns' wait to be identified, the appreciation of the context of the actors, juxtaposed with information learnt from other information can be lacking, so they are overlooked.
+While smoking guns wait to be identified, the appreciation of the context of the actors, juxtaposed with information learnt from other information can be lacking, so they are overlooked.

 A process of testing keywords and combinations accelerates the discovery of likely relevant documents.
 Additionally, the use of ‘unsupervised’ machine learning techniques such as categorisation and conceptual search allows pertinent communications to be consumed that would not necessarily be keyword-responsive.

-'Supervised' machine learning or predictive coding technologies are now often deployed, but they are rarely a solution in isolation.
-Where the subject matter is a financial irregularity that is complicated or best kept concealed, it is more likely a review of a critical mass of documents, together with the commercial role of the actors and hypotheses of wrongdoing will be required before machine learning techniques become incisive.
+‘Supervised’ machine learning or predictive coding technologies are now often deployed, but they are rarely a solution in isolation.
+Where the subject matter is a financial irregularity that is complicated or best kept concealed, it is more likely a review of a critical mass of documents, together with the commercial role of the actors and hypotheses of wrongdoing will be required before machine-learning techniques become incisive.

 In one recent investigation into bribery concerns, a junior linear review was initiated in parallel to a workflow created by a small team of forensic accountants.
 They used a combination of highly iterative keywords, key time frames and concept searching; search terms and concepts can be quickly amended to remove false positives in the data population in an iterative fashion, while knowledge of other information sources can be brought in to significantly propel forward understanding as the case develops.
 In this example, the findings of the forensic accountant workflow were used in interviews, and the case completed before the parallel review had finished; a review that did not find all the relevant material, and missed key evidence.

 Forensic accountants increasingly use visual tools and data analytics to analyse and present structured data too (such as financial data and accounting records).
 Accountants grow up manipulating data in spreadsheets.
-Financial data is also voluminous today, but tools can be deployed to produce dashboards which can be put together to form a story book as a concise way to visually present the narrative and extent of a problem.
+Financial data is also voluminous today, but tools can be deployed to produce dashboards that can be put together to form a story book as a concise way to visually present the narrative and extent of a problem.
 Behind the dashboards lies a combination of standard mathematical or scientific tests, together with bespoke analysis envisaged by the forensic accountant, for the issues at hand.

 During recent investigations, we have built data visualisation dashboards to interpret trends and show anomalies from the beginning of the assignment.
-We have done this in order to test the investigation hypothesis before setting the strategy for reviewing other information sources.
-As more information around a subject grows, we flex how the information is analysed and allow the analytics to run the same queries over new and independent data sets.
+We have done this to test the investigation hypothesis before setting the strategy for reviewing other information sources.
+As more information around a subject grows, we adapt how the information is analysed and allow the analytics to run the same queries over new and independent data sets.
 The results can be shown dynamically as heat maps, graphs, charts, timelines and data pyramids.

-Such technology is the modern day corporate detective's magnifying glass.
+Such technology is the modern-day corporate detective’s magnifying glass.
 The combination of technology with subject matter experts is potentially very powerful.
-However, as we evolve the right mix is essential.
+However, as we evolve, the right mix is essential.

 Confirming the investigation hypotheses set and its significance

 The increasing power of regulators to level significant fines and interrupt business operations demands a transparent, thorough approach from the commencement of an investigation – long before any approach to the authorities is made, if one ever is.
 As companies work to keep the trust of regulators and authorities, they will need to demonstrate their decision-making process, particularly with regard to different types of information and what has been considered or disregarded.
-This requires teams experienced in supporting clients to report to the authorities and appreciate how information sources are viewed, the standards of preservation required, and how the findings that flow from the processing, and review of the information, will be evaluated.
+This requires teams experienced in supporting clients to report to the authorities and appreciate how information sources are viewed, the standards of preservation required, and how the findings that flow from the processing and review of the information will be evaluated.